johangant/binjuice/README.md

 # Summary

-A really small tool to scrape a local authority waste collection page, convert the markup to markdown and distrubute a message via SendGrid.
+A really small tool to scrape a local authority waste collection page, convert the markup to markdown and distrubute a message via Brevo.

 # License